-The former Cadbury’s chocolate factory in Keynsham will become the Trust's fifth retirement community and is due to open in spring 2017.
+The former Cadbury’s chocolate factory in Keynsham will become the Trust's fifth retirement community and is due to open in summer 2017.

 St Monica Trust’s retirement villages provide high quality sheltered accommodation and innovative care for elderly and disabled people.
 We are recognised nationally as one of the leading providers of continuing nursing care in Bristol and North Somerset.